Looking for a great place to work on interesting projects?

 However not everyone can work from their home, so we’re also able to arrange an office if that works better for you.

 Really well.
 Probably much better than where you are right now.
 But nowhere near as much as that recruiter swears you’re actually worth.
-She would know, right?
-With all that deep deep Rails on Ruby experience, amazing contacts from all over LinkedIn, etc - she would never just make that up.
+He would know, right?
+With all that deep deep Web3 and Rails on Ruby experience, amazing contacts from all over LinkedIn, etc etc .
+There is no way he would just make that up to get you to talk to him.

 If you’re interested in this position, pro tip: please don’t send in a huge Word doc CV.
 Just shoot an email to Sarah » email@example.com with an outline of the kind of projects you’ve worked on, and some insight into who you are.
 We would love to hear from you.